2023 Most Popular Sociology Master's Degree Schools in Tennessee

 Check out the sociology master's degree programs at these schools if you want to attend one of the most popular in Tennessee.

-Our 2023 rankings named University of Memphis the most popular school in Tennessee for sociology students working on their master’s degree.
-UofM is a fairly large public school located in the city of Memphis.
+Our analysis found University of Memphis to be the most popular school for sociology students who want to pursue a master’s degree in Tennessee.
+UofM is a fairly large public school located in the large city of Memphis.

 Of the 7 students majoring in sociology at UofM, 29% are male and 71% are female.